RuifengYuan/FactExsum-coling2020/README.md

 The best checkpoint can be download with the link below, you can use it with the (3) Test the model. https://drive.google.com/file/d/1TbXdybrV1K1-oOvoOaUmosa5MoZ-YDkX/view?usp=sharing

+The output summary of our model "our s+f" (the checkpoint above) is in result folder, the our s+f_cand refers to the standard setting described in our paper and our s+f 6_cand represents the result that extract 6 facts rather than 4 facts.

 -----------------------------------------------------------------------------------------------------------------------------

 Introduction for the files: